 This is contingency planning for a scenario that the UK government does not expect to happen, but people should be reassured that the government is taking a responsible approach.

 At the heart of government’s approach to preparing for a ‘no deal’ scenario is a commitment to prioritise stability for citizens, consumers and business.
 This is equally true in our approach to customs as elsewhere.
 We will continue to apply highly automated, risk based and intelligence targeted customs controls when the UK leaves the EU.
 As they do today, HM Revenue and Customs (HMRC) will work closely with industry to ensure its interventions are conducted in a way which minimises delays and additional burdens for legitimate trade, while robustly ensuring compliance.
 The approach of continuity does not mean that everything will stay the same, but the priority is maximising stability at the point of departure through the government’s action.

-Businesses should consider how a ‘no deal’ scenario could affect them, and may want to begin taking steps to mitigate against such a risk, however unlikely.
+Businesses should consider how a ‘no deal’ scenario could affect them, and may want to begin taking steps to mitigate against such a risk.
 This technical notice provides further details to support early planning on customs and excise to help businesses understand the potential impacts, and the UK government will provide further details, including specific actions that businesses should take, in due course.

 In summary, actions businesses can take now to prepare include the following: